 At the workshop 17 people participated in presence representing 12 different stakeholders, while 9 people, representing 7 other stakeholders, participated online.
 Table 7 shows the breakdown per category of the participants and stakeholders contacted and present at the NAMIRS workshop for the Italian stakeholders.
 At the workshop were also present members of the OGS NAMIRS workgroup, and representatives of partners in the project UL-FPP, ATRAC, CEI and of the Italian Coast Guard.
 Tables 8-11 cite all contacted stakeholders for each stakeholder category.
+Table 7: Breakdown of the Italian stakeholders contacted and present at the workshop in Trieste per category of stakeholder.

-Public authorities Research and environmental services Protected areas managers and NGOs Economy sector TOTAL
+Public authorities Research and environmental services Protected areas managers and NGOs Economy sector Total

-Contacted 34 27 42 36 139
+Contacted stakeholders 34 27 42 36 139

-stakeholders

 Contacted emails 65 57 49 38 209

-Participating 5 4 7 3 19
+Participating stakeholder 5 4 7 3 19

-stakeholder

 Participating people 5 10 8 3 26